REVIEW: The Alpina Alpiner Automatic

 July 22, 2014

-Alpina is the sport watch brand from the same group which owns Frederique Constant.
-Both brands are focused on producing luxury Swiss timepieces which are also affordable, and as a way to increase efficiency, they are made in the same factory in Plan-les-Ouates, Geneva”
+Alpina is the sports watch brand from the same group which owns Frederique Constant.
+Both brands are focused on producing luxury Swiss timepieces which are also affordable, and as a way to increase efficiency, they are made in the same factory in Plan-les-Ouates, Geneva.”

 Launched this year at Baselworld, the new Alpiner Automatic AL-525 is inspired by a classic Alpina model from the 1950s.
 By incorporating a box-type sapphire crystal, the designers were able to subtly inject a retro element, into an otherwise contemporary wristwatch.

-Protected by a glare-proofed box type sapphire crystal, the domed grey sunburst finish dial is one of my favorite features of this watch — especially with the nice contrast of polished rose gold applied Arabic numerals, indexes and hands.
+Protected by a glare-proofed box type sapphire crystal, the domed gray sunburst finish dial is one of my favorite features of this watch — especially with the nice contrast of polished rose gold applied Arabic numerals, indexes, and hands.

 The stainless steel case of the Alpiner Automatic measures 41.5 mm in diameter by 10.80 mm thick and 50 mm from lug end to lug end.
 The case is cut straight, meaning it is not curved, and it has short lugs.
 It wears very nicely on the wrist, but it should be noted that due to a thin bezel it appears bigger than a 41.5 mm watch normally would.
 That is something inherent of any watch with a thin bezel.
 This is the type of design you typically see on a dress watch, and when you combine it with a somewhat sporty design, it creates a distinctive look that is perfect for multiple occasions.